codexnovus/reverse-engineering-the-kobra2-pro/printhead/index.md

 * The heatsink fan is a 24V 30x30x10 axial fan.
 Model marked as **HSC BCY3010D24H**
 * The part cooling fan is a 24V 50x50x20 centrifugal fan.
 Model is marked as **COOLCOX BF5020H24D**
 * An induction sensor for automatic bed leveling.
 According to 1coderookie, is a PNP-NO type, similar if not the same as the ones used in previous Kobra models.
 * A distribution board that also contains an accelerometer.
-Is the same accelerometer that the bed uses and judging from the pinout seems to be a WSEN-ITDS or clone.
+Is the same accelerometer that the bed uses and judging from the pinout seems to be a LIS2DW12.

 ## Pinouts
 ![Printhead pinout](Printhead-pinout.svg)